-- 2. The Service Provider requests a login from the Identity Provider - 3.
-The Identity Provider authenticates the Human Service Consumer - 4.
-The Identity Provider issues an identity assertion to the Service Provider - The Service Provider validates the identity assertion through the following steps: a.
+- 1. The Service Provider requests a login from the Identity Provider - 2.
+The Identity Provider authenticates the Human Service Consumer - 3.
+The Identity Provider issues an identity assertion to the Service Provider - 4.
+The Human Service Consumer requests a service from the Service Provider, including its identity assertion - 5.
+The Service Provider validates the identity assertion through the following steps: - a.
 The Service Provider authenticates the Identity Provider and validates it as an iSHARE certified party - 6.
-The Service Provider authenticates the Human Service Consumer based on the validity of the identity assertion - The Service Provider authorises the Human Service Consumer based on the authorisation information registered with the Service Provider - 8.
+The Service Provider authenticates the Human Service Consumer based on the validity of the identity assertion - 7.
+The Service Provider authorises the Human Service Consumer based on the authorisation information registered with the Service Provider - 8.
 The Service Provider executes the requested service - 9.
 The Service Provider provides the service result to the Service Consumer